 The girls team was not outdone as they too had the best season in the history of the girls team.
 Nicole and Melissa Lee were the first sisters to both become CCS champions, while Annie Hua placed second and Annabel Garcia placed third.
 The girl’s team placed fourth as a team in CCS.
 These individual top four finishes qualified all four girls for the CIF state championships where Melissa made it to the semi finals and placed fifth!

 Cohle and Melissa’s state placing performances are especially impressive as they both placed fifth in a one division tourney that starts with athletes from approximately 1000 schools.

 Teacher inducted into USA Karate Martial Arts Hall of Fame

 Congratulations to Mary Crawford who was inducted into the USA Karate Martial Arts Hall of Fame in Ohio on Saturday, March 9, 2019.
 Besides teaching Sports Medicine at Fremont, Ms. Crawford is a world ranked karate judge and has her own training dojo in Cupertino.

-On March 24, 2019 FHS Senior Denver Mayes was highlighted as a U.S. Bank Inspirational Athlete.
+In March 2019, FHS Senior Denver Mayes was highlighted as a U.S. Bank Inspirational Athlete.
 At seven years old, he suffered a snowboarding injury that left him with Compartment Syndrome.
 After five surgeries and a year of recovery, Denver was back playing sports and is a starting player for several FHS Varisity sports.
 Please view the 49ers Cal-Hi Sports Report story on Denver.